Athletic Booster Club of Dexter (ABCD) By-Laws

 Section 4.2: President Duties: The President shall implement the decision of the Board of Representatives, supervise and control the business affairs of the ABCD, preside over meetings, cast the tie-breaking vote if necessary, have the authority to negotiate and sign contracts and other instruments on behalf of the ABCD, and perform other duties as may be prescribed by the Board.
 At the conclusion of the President’s term of office, he or she becomes Past President.

-Section 4.3: Vice-President Duties: Assist the President, under his or her direction.
+Section 4.3: Vice-Presidents' Duties: Assist the President, under his or her direction.
 Perform all duties of the President in the case of absence or incapacity.
 Act as Concession point person and liaison including the following duties:

 Coordinate and train reps in their sport season - 3 times per year: Fall, Winter and Spring, in the following areas: